 Since then, she said that the largely homogeneous country is more accepting of other cultures and religions.
 Estimates by the Middle East Institute suggest that as many as 45,000 Koreans have converted to Islam.

 "Mostly there’s a change," she said.
-"Korean people change their mind to the people even in that religion and in other culture.
+"Korean people change their mind to the people even in that religion and in other cultures.
 Before and even 10 years ago, most of Korean people didn’t know about Islam, but now it’s even in school.
 We have a class and that’s about Islam, what is Islam."